marcellbarsony/blog/_posts/Drafts/WEP-WPA.md

 The **Initialization Vector** is concatenated to the **key**, to form the **key stream**.

 #### Encryption

+The encryption mechanism used in WEP is a symmetric cipher; this means that the key that encrypts the data is the same key that will decrypt the data.

 The **key stream** is used to encrypt the data that is bing sent through the network.